 Christmas in Bethlehem:

-I’ve put Bethlehem after Nazareth and Jerusalem because you would have to pass a border to enter it, as Bethlehem is under the Palestinian authority.
-But Bethlehem is THE place to visit on Christmas.
-Afterall, according to the New Testament, Jesus was born in Bethlehem.
+I’ve put Bethlehem after Nazareth and Jerusalem because you would have to pass a border to enter it because Bethlehem is under the Palestinian authority.
+So it’s not exactly in Israel, but Bethlehem is THE place to celebrate Christmas.
+After all, according to the New Testament, Jesus was born in Bethlehem.

-If you would like to take part in the Advent and Christmas masses in Bethlehem, check out the full Christmas program in the CIC website.
-If you would like to try your luck in participating in the Bethlehem Midnight Mass, you can try applicating online.
+If you would like to take part in the Advent and Christmas masses in Bethlehem, check out the Christmas program on CIC website.

 Watch this video by i24NEWS English to get a glimpse of Christmas in Bethlehem:

-You can also join Abraham Tours’ Bethlehem Christmas Eve Tour to visit the holy sites of Bethlehem and experience the Christmas vibes with travelers from all around the world.
+You can also join Abraham Tours’ Bethlehem Christmas Eve Tour to visit the holy sites of Bethlehem on this special eve.
+It’s a great chance to experience the Christmas vibes with travelers from around the world.

 Christmas in Haifa:

-Another cool place to visit on Christmas is Haifa, which is known as a city of diverse religions and cultures.
-Haifa is also known as a city of co-existence and is very proud of it.
-That’s why one of the largest and most festive events in Haifa is the Holiday of Holidays, which will take place this year (2019) between 19-28 December.
-This festival is meant to celebrate the holidays of the three main religions in Haifa – Judaism, Christianity and Islam, so you’ll have a chance to celebrate not only Christmas, but also the Jewish Hannukah (celebrated on 22-30 December this year) and the Muslim Ramadan (which isn’t really celebrated on December this year).
+Another cool place to celebrate Christmas in Israel is Haifa.
+Haifa is known as a city of diverse religions and cultures.
+It is also known as a city of co-existence and is very proud of it.
+That’s why one of the largest and most festive events in Haifa is the Holiday of Holidays, which will takes place in December.
+This festival is meant to celebrate the holidays of the three main religions in Haifa – Judaism, Christianity and Islam.
+So, you’ll have a chance to celebrate not only Christmas, but also the Jewish Hannukah (celebrated on 28 November – 6 December this year) and the Muslim Ramadan (which isn’t celebrated on December this year).

 The streets of Downtown Haifa are lit with beautiful holiday decorations, there are plenty of street performances and of course, there’s also fabulous food, which is always typical of the Arab neighborhood of Wadi Nisnas in Haifa.